Meet the Employers

 MTE 2023

-We are a diverse community and the Law School seeks to create and sustain an environment of inclusivity for all of its students that is free from discrimination and harassment.
-The University of Michigan Standard Practice Guide 201.35Links to an external site. sets forth the University’s Non-Discrimination policy (Policy):
+The University of Michigan Law School is a diverse community and seeks to create and sustain an environment of inclusivity for all of its students that is free from discrimination and harassment.
+The University of Michigan Law School’s non-discrimination policy is set forth below:

 But, what Happens If …